With every case we take on, with every survivor we support, we reaffirm our mission to ensure that justice prevails and survivors find their voices.

 Educate partner community organizations’ members about the dynamics of intimate partner violence, how to identify victims of intimate partner violence, how to obtain an order of protection, and how to refer cases to SLSLS.

-Consult with victims of intimate partner violence to help them determine whether an order of protection is in their best interest (as sometimes the filing of a petition to get a full order of protection could place the victim in a more dangerous situation).
+Consult with survivors of intimate partner violence to help them determine whether an order of protection is in their best interest (as sometimes the filing of a petition to get a full order of protection could place the survivors in a more dangerous situation).

 Assist with the SLSLS application process, prepare them for their court hearings, refer them to advocates for safety planning, and connect them with community resources for their other needs.